Geraldine in OBE honour

 The Order of the British Empire is made in recognition of her services to housing, young people and the local community.

 Geraldine leads one of the largest social housing providers in the region with over 22,600 homes in Bradford District and West and South Yorkshire.

 She started as a temporary housing receptionist with Bradford Council over 35 years ago before progressing to become the authority’s Director of Housing.

-Through various networks she is passionate about championing opportunities for women and other under-represented groups.
+Through various networks she is also passionate about championing opportunities for women and other under-represented groups.

-“As someone who has been brought up in Bradford and built a career here, to receive this honour is a deeply humbling one and it was lovely to share the occasion with my family.
+“As someone who has been brought up in Bradford and built a career here this honour is an extremely humbling one that I want to share with my family and friends.

-“I am a strong believer in team work and see this as a tribute to the many brilliant and dedicated people who I have worked with over the years and who share my passion to make a difference to people’s lives.”
+“I am a strong believer in team work and see this as a tribute to many brilliant and dedicated people who have worked with me over the years.”